clewertonx1/BorderRadiusPreviewer/README.md

 idea from: https://github.com/florinpop17/app-ideas
 **Tier:** 1-Beginner

-A simple Border Radius Previewer in React native.
 The border-radius property can have multiple values changed.
 Preview how the shape looks while changing these values.

 ## User Stories